saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 ## Final notes

 With this guide, it should have been possible for you to have a running Arch Linux installation.
-Any smaller problems can be solved with help from the Wiki or the Foruns.
+Any smaller problems can be solved with help from the Wiki or the Forums.
 You can also search in Google, you will likely find your issue and how to solve it.
-Don't forget to always read the community guidelines and how to report an issue in the foruns!
+Don't forget to always read the community guidelines and how to report an issue in the forums!

-Gnome contains it's own store, which brings the flatpak package manager.
-You can use it, but I don't think it's that well optimized for Arch Linux.
-To remove the Gnome store, use ```sudo pacman -R gnome-software```.
-Consider installing an [AUR Helper](https://wiki.archlinux.org/index.php/AUR_helpers), such as ```yay```.
-With this tool you will have access to the AUR, and can install a lot of ported/original packages (most of the Jetbrains IDEs are there!).

 Remember to have fun.
-Don't bloat Arch too much, otherwise it loses it's purposes (Yeah you can start with the yabayabayaba Gnome is a RAM hog, but I don't really care, I like it).
+Don't bloat Arch too much, otherwise it loses it's purposes, maybe even freestyle and become the megachad i3 user.
 Cheers everyone.

 ## Troubleshooting

 - You can boot to a black screen with a blinking cursor.
-However you can do Alt+F2 and back to Alt+F1, and Gnome/GDM should now boot fine.
-This is an issue related to X.org and the ```amdgpu``` driver (probably can happen with nvidia too) not loading on the correct time.
+However you can do Alt+F2 and back to Alt+F1, and Plasma/SDDM should now boot fine.<br>
+This is an issue related to X.org and the ```amdgpu``` or ```nvidia``` driver not loading on the correct time.
 Look it up on Arch Wiki, or even Google.
 This issue is everywhere and you shouldn't have an hard time figuring it :)

-- AMD's s2idle does not work well.
-To get around this issue, and because this laptop does not have deep sleep, I use hibernate or shutdown instead.
-This laptop contains a NVMe drive, which is significantly faster, so this is less of an hassle.
-I recommend setting up a swap partition, in order to hibernation to work correctly.
-You can also use a swap file, but I discourage it.

 ## Special Thanks